Golden Globe Awards: The winners list

 "The Night Of"

 "The People v.
 O.J.
-Simpson: American Crime Story"
+Simpson: American Crime Story" *WINNER

 Best Performance by an Actor in a Limited Series or Motion Picture Made for Television